kkrull/javascript-sandbox/Readme.md

 - Cucumber for acceptance and/or integration tests?
 - JavaScript mocking libraries, such as SinonJS.
 - Shared examples and shared context in Jasmine specs.
-- JSTestDriver or similar plugin that runs Jasmine tests in IntelliJ
+- JSTestDriver or similar plugin that runs Jasmine tests in IntelliJ.
+  [Karma](http://karma-runner.github.io/0.10/index.html) may be a good alternative.